cameronabrams/python-exercises/01/README.md

 2.82520238
 1.87266323
 ```
-This is an ASCII text file with 1,048,577 lines.
+This is an ASCII text file with 1,048,578 lines.
 Each line has one number on it.
+(Note to instructor:  I generated this with `mkinputs.py`.)

 2. Run the python program `seed.py` to report the average of the numbers in `data1`:
 ```
 $ python seed.py data1
-Average: 2.29994
+Average: 1.60048
 Program ends.
 ```